Skip to content ↓

 Our aim is to support and develop confidence towards adulthood.
 Through lessons, activities and a variety of other experiences, students develop their skills and are prepared for more independent living, understand how to keep fit and healthy, recognise how to become positive members of their local community and are aware of the opportunities for further education or jobs in their future.

-Core aim Leading to
+Area of study Core aim Leading to

 To gain further external accredited examinations